-Semmes was born in Georgetown, then part of the District of Columbia in 1823, the son of Raphael and Matilda Semmes.
+Semmes was born in 1823 in Georgetown, by then part of the District of Columbia, the son of Raphael and Matilda Semmes.
 One relative had been the proprietor of the City Club Tavern in Georgetown and later Rhodes Tavern in Washington proper.
 Four years before Benedict’s birth Semmes family members had begun making whiskey on a commercial basis.
 In 1894 he told a U.S. Senate committee investigating the Whiskey Trust: “We began business in 1819 in Washington, D.C., and built the first brick storehouse on south side of Pennsylvania Avenue, between the Capitol and the Treasury Department, and built the Yannissee Distillery in 1823 on Yannissee Creek, Maryland, within sight of the dome of the Capitol.”
 The Semmes clan called their whiskey “Yannissee.”

 Bendedict’s youth apparently was unremarkable, growing up in a reasonably affluent D.C. family and educated in local schools.
 He may well have worked in the Semmes liquor business from an early age.
 At the age of 24, he met Jorantha Jordan, a New Yorker, when she accompanied her father Lawrence Pallette Jordan, a congressman, to a session of the House of Representatives.
 Jorantha was 19.
 With frequent letters between Washington and New York, their courtship lasted 18 months, complicated because of her initial reluctance to convert to his Catholicism.
 During this period he came to appreciate her business skills, writing her: “…You have an enquiring mind—speak precisely—act readily, and are not Dull at figures.”